 Türkiye (Turkey) - The IMF WEO reported a 3-year cumulative rate of inflation of 291% as of December 2024.
-For 2025, the IMF WEO forecasts an annual rate of inflation of 31% (2026: 19%) and a 3-year cumulative rate of inflation of 212% (2026: 125%).
-The Turkish Statistical Institute (www.tuik.gov.tr) reported 3-year and 12-month cumulative rates of inflation of 250% and 38%, respectively, as of March 2025.
+For 2025, the IMF WEO forecasts an annual rate of inflation of 31% (2026: 21%) and a 3-year cumulative rate of inflation of 212% (2026: 129%).
+The Turkish Statistical Institute (www.tuik.gov.tr) reported 3-year and 12-month cumulative rates of inflation of 221% and 33%, respectively, as of September 2025.
 We believe that Türkiye remains hyperinflationary.

-Venezuela - Venezuela remains hyperinflationary with the IMF WEO reporting a 3-year cumulative inflation rate of 1,325% as of December 2024 and forecast 3-year inflation rates of 1,412% and 1,560% for 2025 and 2026, respectively.
+Venezuela - Venezuela remains hyperinflationary with the IMF WEO reporting a 3-year cumulative inflation rate of 1,325% as of December 2024 and forecast 3-year inflation rates of 2,668% and 6,856% for 2025 and 2026, respectively.
 However, the IMF WEO noted that, "The effects of hyperinflation, the paucity of reported data, and uncertainty mean that the IMF staff's estimated and projected macroeconomic indicators should be interpreted with caution."

 Zimbabwe - Zimbabwe was considered hyperinflationary until April 2024, when its previous currency - the Zimbabwean Dollar (ZWL) - became defunct.
-The IMF WEO reported a 3-year cumulative rate of inflation of 23,670% as of December 2024 and forecast annual rates of inflation of 8,621% and 971% for 2025 and 2026, respectively.
-We believe that Zimbabwe Gold (ZIG/ZWG) is considered a hyperinflationary currency as at 30 June 2025.
+Since then, a new currency of Zimbabwe Gold has been introduced.
+The IMF WEO reported a 3-year cumulative rate of inflation of 23,670% as of December 2024 and forecast annual rates of inflation of 8,937% and 1,059% for 2025 and 2026, respectively.
+We believe that Zimbabwe Gold remains a hyperinflationary currency.